 Likewise, the temperature ranges from around -3°C to -4°C in the upper part of the trail.
 The landscape transforms into lush vegetation, bright days, and high humidity.
 The region sees occasional rainfalls.
 The trail condition gradually begins to deteriorate because of rainfalls.
 You may only get to see mountain views sometimes.

 Nevertheless, June is an opportunity for true adventurers to undertake the added weather challenge.
 Overall, there are better times this month to trek the Annapurna Circuit.
-However, it is one of the best months to explore if you are into biodiversity.
+However, it is a good month to explore if you are into biodiversity.

 Annapurna Circuit Trek Weather and Temperature in July